gersonrpq/heart-attack-/README.md

-# heart-attack-
+# heart attack model

-heart attack model
+Using heart attack model to use github actions and continues integration